uagard/surfs_up/README.md

 # Objectives

-   ->Determine the most important statistics data for the month of June.
+-  Determine the most important statistics data for the month of June.
-   ->Determine the most important statistics information for the month of December.
+-  Determine the most important statistics information for the month of December.
-   ->Compare and contrast your findings from June to December.
+-  Compare and contrast your findings from June to December.
-   ->Make two or three recommendations for additional investigation.
+-  Make two or three recommendations for additional investigation.

 ## Observations